 There are many planting companies out there, so why work with us at Next Generation?

 You will enjoy working with Next Gen if you are looking for a family feel, and if you like the idea of living outdoors.
-We work mainly from bush camp with great food and amenities, creating a tight knit vibe.
+We work mainly from bush camps with great food and amenities, creating a tight-knit vibe.

 Next Gen is committed to safe practices and continual improvement therein.
 Next Gen also strives to ensure we are following all current applicable OH&S and Labor law regulations and guidelines – this includes a comprehensive Workplace Bullying and Harassment Policy, minimum wage top ups and up-to-date safety practices.
 Everyone undergoes orientation and training appropriate for their level of entry to ensure safe practices, rights and policies are known and followed.

 An excellent physiotherapy office out of Smithers, BC, Total Physio is revolutionizing how planters deal with injury.
 The team at Total Physio has studied planting, its biomechanics and the etiology of its injuries.
 They have put together wonderful materials on how best to prepare for planting, effective and realistic ergonomics to prevent injuries and how to tape for both relative-rest and prevention of injury.
 A paragraph is not enough to describe the amazing work they are doing in silvicuture.